amm4rdev/Ammar-ST20247757_CIS5013/README.md

 decided to make new video as the older video i made in the doc you can hear background sounds and my mic sounds distorted as well and i have also changed the code since then as well.
 09/01/2024

+i had a problem pushing so i decided to add the files manually but all i changed with the poster was i added titles to the diffrent parts i was talking about i totally forgot before hand which is my bad 10/01/2024